 Corn-free / Dairy-free/ Egg-free / Legume-free / Peanut-free / Sesame-seed-free / Soy-free / Vegan / Oral Allergy Syndrome safe

-Note: contains PECANS and ALMOND MILK (tree nuts), but can be made nut-free
+Note: contains GLUTEN and NUTS, but can be made nut-free

 The story behind this recipe